Wings of Witness

 Spread in rippling layers of soda can tabs, WINGS of WITNESS remained on view through June 26, coordinated with an exhibition in an interior gallery, tracing the evolution of the project over its eight year development, through photography, works of art, and participant responses.

-As of August, 2005, it is estimated that more than 10,000 students will still be needed to complete the transformation of the remaining tabs to feathers, thus enlarging the Butterfly over the coming year and a half, until complete.
+It is estimated that more than 10,000 students will still be needed to complete the transformation of the remaining tabs to feathers, thus enlarging the Butterfly until complete.

 Holocaust Memorial And Educational Center of Nassau County